State of the Canadian space sector

 President's message

-The State of the Canadian Space Sector Report: Facts and Figures is based on information gathered from 208 organizations involved in space activities from across Canada, including small businesses, multinational space companies, not-for-profit organizations, research centres and universities.
+The report is based on information gathered from almost 200 organizations involved in space activities from across Canada, including small businesses, multinational space companies, not-for-profit organizations, research centres and universities.
+Each of these organizations contributes to the Canadian space economy, with large organizations generating the highest revenues (58%), SMEs reporting the majority of exports (58%), and universities and research centres supporting a substantial workforce of over 2,500 employees.

-I trust you will find this publication useful.
 I would like to convey my gratitude to all those who contributed to the survey.
 This publication would not be possible without the generous collaboration of members of the Canadian space industry and academia.

 Reports